Army soldier

 What it's like

-You'd be sent to fight, protect and rescue people in dangerous situations and disaster zones at home and abroad.
+You'll be sent to fight, protect and rescue people in dangerous situations or disaster zones.
+The role will take you across the United Kingdom and abroad.

-You'd join a regiment in one of two sections of the British Army.
+You'll join one of three sections within the British Army.

 Explore more information about this job